 How can I estimate my tax liability on an IRA conversion?

-Deductible contributions.
-Estimating the taxable income from a conversion is straightforward if you've never made nondeductible contributions to any non-Roth IRA.
-If that is the case, whatever amount you convert will be taxable income.
+Estimating the taxable income from a conversion is straightforward if you've never made nondeductible contributions to any traditional IRA.
+If that is the case, whatever amount you convert will all be taxable income.

-Tip: If you and your spouse both have conversion-eligible IRAs, you may want to compare your total percentage of deductible contributions and earnings with that of your spouse.
-Why?
-If your spouse has IRAs with mostly nondeductible contributions and you have IRAs with mostly deductible contributions, you might consider converting your spouse's IRAs before yours to reduce the potential tax impact of conversion.
+Tip: If your spouse has IRAs with mostly nondeductible contributions and you have IRAs with mostly deductible contributions, you might consider converting your spouse's IRAs before yours to reduce the potential tax impact of conversion.

 Do I still need to take a required minimum distribution (RMD) in the year I convert if I'm over 70½?

 Yes—for both workplace plans and for traditional IRAs.
 In general, the first money withdrawn from your account each year has to satisfy your RMD and is not eligible for a rollover or conversion.
 Additional withdrawal amounts can be converted to a Roth IRA, which does not require RMDs.
-Inadvertently converting the RMD amount itself can result in an excess contribution to the Roth IRA and can trigger possible excise taxes.
-Instead, satisfy your RMD amount with a withdrawal from any one or more of your non-Roth, non-inherited IRAs.
-Note, you can only aggregate RMD distributions for IRAs.
-You must take your RMD separately from each employer-sponsored plan that you own.
+Note that while the Roth conversion does not count toward your RMD, you can use the after-tax value of your RMD funds to pay for at least part of a Roth conversion.

 Next steps to consider